 The ROTAN-2011 model (Rutherford et al. 2008, 2009, and 2011) has been used to predict the effects of land use changes on nitrogen loads delivered to Lake Rotorua in surface and groundwater.
 The original ROTAN-2011 model relied on OVERSEER v5 to estimate nitrogen losses from farmland.
 That version of OVERSEER is no longer supported and was replaced by OVERSEER v6.
 Therefore ROTAN-2011 needed to be re-calibrated before it could be used with OVERSEER v6.

 This necessitated the redevelopment of ROTAN-2011.
 University of Waikato is reprogramming a new version (ROTAN-V2).
 However, in the interim NIWA was commissioned by BoPRC in March 2016 to develop a simplified

 version (ROTAN-Annual) and calibrate it using:

-ROTAN-Annual is expected to provide technical support to BoPRC and stakeholders during the plan change process.
+ROTAN-Annual is providing technical support to BoPRC and stakeholders during the plan change process for Lake Rotorua Catchment.
 ROTAN-Annual builds on modelling work undertaken in Hawke’s Bay during 2010-2011 (Rutherford 2013).
-This was undertaken to support the TRIM-Catchment model whcih was developed as a component of the TRIM (Tukituki River Model) nutrient-periphyton model.
+This was undertaken to support the TRIM-Catchment model which was developed as a component of the TRIM (Tukituki River Model) nutrient-periphyton model.
 The concepts of TRIM-Catchment were further developed and the model re-coded to produce ROTAN-Annual.